techjb/ByteTiles/README.md

 ![ByteTiles][product-screenshot]

-Parse **.mbtiles** file in a format readable by [Amazon S3](https://aws.amazon.com/s3/).
+Parse [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file in a format readable by [Amazon S3](https://aws.amazon.com/s3/).

-An **.mbtiles** file contains a SQLite database and needs to be loaded in memory before requesting data.
+A **.mbtiles** file contains a SQLite database and needs to be loaded in memory before requesting data.
-Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the position in the file for every tile that can be requested directly.
+Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the position in the file to every tile that can be requested directly.

 ## Bennefits